36 Leverage Trading Tips to Protect Your Capital

 Part 1 – Foundation Phase: Staying Alive With Leverage

-This first part is for those of you who are still getting used to trading with leverage and want to make sure you stay in the game.
+This first part is for those of you who are still getting used to trading with leverage and want to stay in the game long enough to learn.
 If you need a broader introduction, here is a complete explanation of what leverage means in trading.

 These tips will help you get started and they will save you from many of the first mistakes that traders make when using borrowed funds.
 For a deeper look at the collateral side of this, see what margin means in trading.